How to Safely Use a Vibrator: 10 Things Nobody Tells First-Timers

 Your first vibrator probably won't be your forever vibrator

 Shopping for toys means looking at specs like intensity levels, noise levels (decibels matter if you have thin walls), and whether they're waterproof.
 It's research, but make it sexy.
+If you want to bring a partner into the mix once you've found your favorites, Natkhat is designed specifically for that kind of shared exploration.

 Pro Tip: Build a Sex and the City-style shoe closet, but make it vibrators.
 Carrie Bradshaw had her Manolos for every occasion—you can have toys for every mood.